JustBorgar/PolyLib/README.md

 > Don't wanna scroll through the entire list?
 Use your browser's search function (usually `Ctrl+F`) to quickly filter by artist/genre.

 > [!Important]
-> If an upload's description states attribution is needed, it's not a suggestion, you must do so to comply with the license, preferably somewhere easly visible in-game either under a credits menu, or as a "currently playing" card on screen.
+> If an upload's description states attribution is needed, it's not a suggestion, you must do so to comply with the license, preferably somewhere easly visible in-game (such as under a credits menu, or as a "currently playing" card on screen).

 # Why?